 Rereading the Tea Leaves

 Well, the shock of the Biden announcement on the fifth of May certainly complicated my reading of the tea leaves.
 I may have dismissed as too far to the left the report of petitions and letters emanating from the likes of Senator Bernie Sanders and others with similar views in the House.
 Neither “my” senators from Virginia nor my favorite Presidential candidate Senator Amy Klobuchar were in the mix.
 Nor were any of the representatives I followed in the House.
 In contrast, the international credentials of groups like the Club of Madrid (former heads of state and Nobel laureates) or religious leaders carried more weight in my mind as a global reading of public support for the waiver.
-But in retrospect, I have to conclude that the domestic signs of support were clearly having their impact on their leader (i.e. President Biden) and his very diverse team in the White House.
+But in retrospect, I have to conclude that the domestic signs of support for a waiver of IP rights were clearly having their impact on their leader (i.e. President Biden) and his very diverse team in the White House.

 My further speculation is that the pharmaceutical industry was not doing themselves any favors.
-Some of them did seem to have enlightened leaders – I was duly impressed with the emphasis on diversity and climate change at an appearance by the CEO of Johnson & Johnson Alex Gorsky at the Council on Foreign Relations and with the reports that the CEO of Moderna Stéphane Bancel had announced early on that his company would not enforce its own mRNA patent but was not in a position to release the patented knowledge that it had licensed from others.
+Some of them did seem to have enlightened leaders – I was duly impressed with the emphasis on diversity and climate change at an appearance by the CEO of Johnson & Johnson Alex Gorsky at the Council on Foreign Relations and with the reports that the CEO of Moderna Stéphane Bancel had announced early on that his company would not enforce its own mRNA patent even though he also acknowledged that Moderna was not in a position to release the patented knowledge that it had licensed from others.
 The rest of the industry, though, seemed to emphasize that patents were not a relevant barrier to increasing production where the real barriers were raw material bottlenecks in supply chains and the scarcity of “highly specialized facilities” and people with the “right skills”.
 In their trade association statements, they also pointed at the rich countries (to whom they had sold their stocks) and the reluctance of these countries to share their doses with the poor countries.
 These were not entirely persuasive arguments.
 And although many of the companies had committed to controlling their prices during the pandemic, the absence of any clear accounting of their pricing structure and the media coverage on their increased revenues and even increased profits did not help, either.

 Nonetheless, I am still hesitant to embrace the idea of a full-blown waiver of intellectual property rights as the answer to the current shortages and uneven distribution of existing vaccines.
 I do think it was the right move for the Biden administration to throw down the gauntlet and to authorize Katherine Tai to negotiate with the sponsors of the waiver proposal at the WTO on drafting a narrow vaccine-focused waiver.
 I am also impressed that the Bill & Melinda Gates Foundation, an outspoken supporter of IP in the past, has endorsed the idea of a “narrow waiver” under current circumstances.